Possible Formation of a Perfect Fluid in $pp$, $p$-Pb, Xe-Xe and Pb-Pb Collisions at the Large Hadron Collider Energies: A Color String Percolation Approach: Results and Discussion

 \section{Results and Discussion}

-Figure~\ref{fig1} shows the variation of percolation density parameter ($\xi$) as a function of charged particle multiplicity ($dN_{\rm ch}/d\eta$).
-We clearly see $\xi$ is strongly dependent on $dN_{\rm ch}/d\eta$ and increases smoothly with the increase in the charged particle multiplicity.
+Figure~\ref{fig1} shows the variation of percolation density parameter ($\xi$) as a function of charged particle multiplicity ($\langle dN_{\rm ch}/d\eta \rangle$).
+We clearly see $\xi$ is strongly dependent on $\langle dN_{\rm ch}/d\eta \rangle$ and increases smoothly with the increase in the charged particle multiplicity.
 This suggests that the string percolation density is responsible for the production of final state particles.
 More is the density, the higher is the number of hadrons produced.
 We also see that for different collision systems such as $pp$ and Pb-Pb, the evolution is not continuous, although the evolution trend is the same.
 This indicates that the collision system and collision species have roles to play for particle production along with final state charged-particle multiplicity. $\xi_{\rm c} = 1.2$ denotes the critical value of this parameter, at which the first order phase transition is assumed to occur~\cite{Braun:2015eoa}.
-We observe that, beyond $dN_{\rm ch}/d\eta \simeq$ 10, the value of $\xi$ is found to be more than the critical value, which indicates that a percolation phase transition might have occurred for these events.
-This can be linked to a possible QGP formation and the threshold in pseudorapidity density of charged particles is seen to be, $dN_{\rm ch}/d\eta \simeq$ 10, which is consistent with the recent findings~\cite{Sharma:2018jqf,Sahu:2019tch,Sahoo:2019ifs}.
+We observe that, beyond $\langle dN_{\rm ch}/d\eta \rangle \simeq$ 20, the value of $\xi$ is found to be more than the critical value, which indicates that a percolation phase transition might have occurred for these events.
+This can be linked to a possible QGP formation and the threshold in pseudorapidity density of charged particles is seen to be, $\langle dN_{\rm ch}/d\eta \rangle \geq$ 20, which is consistent with the recent findings~\cite{Sharma:2018jqf,Sahu:2019tch,Sahoo:2019ifs}.
+In addition, we have reported the color suppression factor ($F(\xi)$) in Ref.~\cite{Sahu:2020mzo} for all the collision systems and collision energies mentioned here.